telliott99/MyMath/advanced/cubics.rst

     y = \frac{b^2}{4a} - \frac{b^2}{2a} + c = - \frac{b^2}{4a} + c

-Now, if the sign of :math:`a` is positive and :math:`y < 0` at the vertex, then the parabola opens up and the vertex is below the :math:`x`-axis and there will be two real roots.
+Now, if the sign of the term :math:`ax^2` is positive and :math:`y < 0` at the vertex, then the parabola opens up and the vertex is below the :math:`x`-axis and there will be two real roots.
 There are two places where :math:`y=0` and the graph crosses the :math:`x`-axis.
-If :math:`y=0` then there is a single real root, that is repeated.
+If :math:`y=0` at the vertex, then there is a single real root, that is repeated.
 And if :math:`a < 0` and :math:`y` is above the :math:`x`-axis, there are no real roots.

 We obtain the quadratic equation by completing the square.